DeepLcom/deepl-mock/README.md

 Additionally, this mock server cannot auto-detect the source language, unless it matches one of the test phrase translations.
 Otherwise, the source language is assumed to be English.

+### Simplified glossaries
+This mock server implements glossaries and translations using glossaries, but translations will only make use pf glossary terms if the whole input text (or each line in a document) *exactly* matches a glossary term.
+In contrast, the real DeepL API uses sentence context and language grammar when applying glossary terms.

 ### User accounts
 This server creates a new user account whenever it receives a request with an unrecognized **auth_key**.
 To test behaviour due to an incorrect key use either an empty key, or the value "invalid".
 The server removes user accounts